Upper Arm Disability after Axillary Surgery for Early Breast Cancer

-The study was conducted as a cohort observation study.
+The study was conducted as a cohort study.
 The 2 cohorts were denoted prospective and retrospective, in relation to the timing of the study.
 Those who had received surgery before the study were termed retrospective.
-We considered patients who had surgery up to 2 years prior.
-Patients whose data was collected after the study begun were grouped as prospective.
+We included patients who had surgery up to 2 years prior.
+Patients whose data were collected after the study begun were grouped as prospective.

-In the retrospective part of the study, patients’ who had undergone axillary surgery up to 2 years prior to the study were contacted from a pre-existing hospital.
+Patients’ information was entered 6 weeks postoperative.
+In the retrospective part of the study, patients who had undergone axillary surgery up to 2 years prior to the study were contacted from a pre-existing hospital.
 The patients who responded filled the DASH questionnaire at a face-to-face interview with the PI.
 The principal investigator also attended monthly cancer support groups within the institution where patients were also informed about the study and recruited into the retrospective arm after consenting.

-Ethical approval was obtained from the institutional Ethics Review Board prior to commencing the study.
-Permission to use the DASH© questionnaire for this study was granted by the Institute for Work and Health (IWH) group as per copyright agreement.
+Ethical approval was obtained from the institutional Ethics Review Board before starting the study.
+The Institute for Work and Health group gave permission to use the DASH© questionnaire for this study as per copyright agreement.

-A study number was assigned to each patient to ensure anonymity.
-Participation in the study was entirely voluntary.
-Informed consent was sought from the patient at the time of administering the questionnaire.
+Informed consent was sought from the patients at the time of administering the questionnaire.

-The inclusion criteria were: patients with early stage (stage I-II breast cancer) who had undergone axillary surgery (sentinel lymph node biopsy as well as axillary lymph node clearance) in conjunction with breast conserving surgery or modified radical mastectomy.
-They were above the age of 18 years.
-They were not pregnant.
+The inclusion criteria were: patients with early stage (stage I-II breast cancer) who had undergone axillary surgery (sentinel lymph node biopsy as well as axillary lymph node clearance) together with breast conserving surgery or modified radical mastectomy.
+They were above the age of 18 years and were not pregnant.

 The estimated sample size using a two-sided significance level to yield a power of 80% was 102.

-The DASH questionnaire consists of a series of domains that pertain to ADL that would be affected by: heaviness of the limb (ascribed to lymphedema), pain, peripheral neuropathy and quality of life.
+The DASH questionnaire consists of a series of domains that pertain to Activities of daily living (ADL) that would be affected by: heaviness of the limb (ascribed to lymphedema), pain, peripheral neuropathy, and quality of life.
 Scores from these particular questions were totaled separately and analysis drawn from those figures.

 DASH score calculation: as per the DASH questionnaire